-Though most associate activities along the Columbia River Gorge with Oregon, there’s plenty of fun on the Washington state side.
+Though most associate the Columbia River Gorge with things to do in Oregon, there’s plenty of fun on the Washington state side.
 You can climb Beacon Rock for rewarding views the whole way up or hike Dog Mountain to see the lovely wildflowers in spring and early summer.

-🛏️ To get the full experience on the southwestern side of the state, you should spend a few days down here.
-I recommend booking a hotel in the historic city of Vancouver, Washington so you can make it your home base while you explore.
+🛏️ Where to Stay: To get the full experience on the southwestern side of the state, you should spend a few days down here.
+I recommend booking a hotel in the historic city of Vancouver, Washington.

 Mount St Helens National Volcanic Monument